Character Controllers

 3. Add a ControllerManager instance to the model.
 If ControllerManager doesn't initially appear in the object insertion menu, uncheck "Show only recommended objects" in the menu's insertion settings.

-ControllerManager and RootPart inside model
+ControllerManager and RootPart inside a model.

 Sensor Setup